kenndow4/kenndow4/README.md

 - Productivity tools with audio, image, PDF, and document processing
 - Scalable applications focused on user experience

 Currently exploring and learning about **cloud technologies** and cloud architecture to expand my skill set.
+I've also been working with **machine learning** to integrate AI capabilities into web applications, including sentiment analysis and data processing features.

 I believe great software comes from great teams with great ideas.
 I focus on building usable tools, collaborating effectively, and learning from every project and every person I work with.